the-laurel/chain-proposals/kava/Kava_Ethermint_Funding_Proposal.md

 ## A. Summary of Facts

 1. [Ethermint](https://github.com/evmos/ethermint/graphs/contributors) is a Go module that bridges the Cosmos APIs (Cosmos SDK, Tendermint, IBC, etc) to EVM (using the [go-ethereum](https://github.com/ethereum/go-ethereum) library as module).
 It is the de-facto way to have EVM-powered Cosmos chains.
-2. Ethermint's is developed and maintained by Tharsis & other contributors & volunteers.
+2. Ethermint is developed and maintained by Tharsis & other contributors & volunteers.
 3. [Kava](https://www.kava.io/) is "One Network.
 Two Chains.
 Ethereum and Cosmos."
 4. Kava is today valued at ~$400M market cap
 5. Estimated Total Value Locked on Kava Co-Chains: $291M (Cosmos TVL: $274M, EVM TVL: $17M).
 [Source](https://defillama.com/chain/Kava).